The Artful Parent’s top recommendations of kids’ art supplies for drawing. Plus, drawing books, art prompts, games and other drawing ideas for kids!

 Drawing Activities for Kids

 Alright, so now you’ve got the drawing supplies.
-And you might even have a drawing book on hand.
 But maybe you’re still feeling stuck on how to help your child get started.

 The key here is to find ways to allow your child to explore and create their own art, remembering there is no right or wrong way to draw.